mrtoluadesina/my-roots-in/README.md

 MyRootsIn app allows for a user to create an account and then choose to plant a tree, in-person or remotely.
 The user can then choose a location, either to be part of the great green wall or any other location.

 ```
-If more people can plant green and join in the green economy, we would have a better chance at saving mother earth - CNN
+If more people can plant green and join in the green economy, we would have a better chance at saving mother earth - MyRootsIn
 ```